 At another table sits an overweight young blond volunteer-type woman in baggy shorts and a faded T-shirt, reading a paperback book.
 She wears no makeup, her hair is scraggly and in need of a trim.
 The slovenly state of her appearance indicates she’s given up worrying about it.
 I envy her.
 She’s got courage.
 Sometimes I want to give up too, but then I want to stay married, so I put up a bit of a struggle which is not easy in this hot, humid climate that zaps you of every ounce of energy.
 Every morning I spend at least four minutes putting on makeup and so far so good; my man comes home every night.

 Two tables are pushed together for our party.
 A cheery Ghanaian girl, fresh as a daisy in a white apron, gives us a menu—a single sheet in a clear plastic cover.
-We study the possibilities and since this is clearly a British food mecca, we go for the full English breakfast, which includes eggs, sausages, bacon, tomatoes, baked beans and fried bread.
+We study the possibilities and since this is clearly a British food mecca, we go for the full English breakfast, which includes eggs, sausages, bacon, tomatoes, baked beans, mushrooms, and fried bread.
+I kid you not.
 We sit back and enjoy the unique car yard ambience.
 A cat slinks around the rusting vehicles.
 In the corner a disconsolate gray parrot sits quietly in a cage, a piece of bacon untouched on the bottom.

 An outside bar is on the left, featuring high stools and a wall of bottles promising joy and oblivion.
 It’s ten in the morning and a lonely drinker is already peering silently and morosely into a glass.
 Could be tonic water.